 MICA Office Philosophy

-We do not do this work alone and through our values of collaboration, personal commitment, authenticity, and inclusion, we serve our campus in its goals to achieve equity and social justice.
+We encourage students to participate in both culturally specific and cross-cultural involvement and leadership experiences.
+We do not do this work alone - through our values of collaboration, personal commitment, authenticity, and inclusion, we serve our campus in its goals to achieve equity and social justice.